rigd-loxia/builder-generator/README.md

 * if for an unexpected reason the builder generator crashes it now adds information about during which class and general location in the process it crashes ([#44](https://github.com/rigd-loxia/builder-generator/issues/44))
 * The builder generator now tries to generate as many builders as possible, even if builder generation would result in a runtime exception of the generator itself. ([#44](https://github.com/rigd-loxia/builder-generator/issues/44))
 * Added support for package scope fields. ([#50](https://github.com/rigd-loxia/builder-generator/issues/50))
+* Constructor arguments are now validated as required arguments when calling the build method. ([#39](https://github.com/rigd-loxia/builder-generator/issues/39))

 ### 0.2.0 (27-11-2023)
 * copyOf method can now be disabled, this allows for generation of builders without matching get methods for each field. ([#15](https://github.com/rigd-loxia/builder-generator/issues/15))